 Bryan has served on the faculty at Morgan State University.
 He has been invited as featured lecturer and given masterclasses and workshops at NYU, Princeton, Tulane, Loyola University, Ohio State University, Rutgers, Brigham Young University, University of Texas, University of Arizona, University of Georgia, University of Kentucky, San Francisco State University, Regents University, MD Institute College of Art (MICA), and Towson University.
 He is a recipient of the Yale Alumni Ventures Grant and the UNCF Award for Excellence.

-In addition to his musical activities, Bryan is the founded Intertwine Systems, a healthcare and educational software company.
+In addition to his musical activities, Bryan founded Intertwine Systems, a healthcare and educational software company.
 At Intertwine, Bryan was featured on the front page of the Baltimore Business Journal as a “mobile software entrepreneur to watch”.
 As a technologist, Bryan worked with the State of Maryland in collaboration with the University of Maryland and the Alvin Toffler Institute to develop iPad-based software for cardiologists, and with the Johns Hopkins School of Medicine in conjunction with the government of Trinidad and Tobago to develop new research tools for endocrinologists.
-Bryan has served as a partner at SailTime, a global recreational sailing company, chief technologist at JobJybe, an Austin-based startup focused on business communications, and is currently Director of Customer Solutions for Asymmetrik Healthcare, a Maryland-based software company.
+Bryan served as a partner at SailTime, a global recreational sailing company, chief technologist at JobJybe, an Austin-based startup focused on business communications, and is currently Director of Connected Healthcare Solutions for Asymmetrik, a Maryland-based software company.

 Bryan serves on the board of Chamber Music America, as vice president of the board of the Candlelight Concert Society in Maryland, and is a frequent guest on Maryland's WBJC-FM radio show, Face the Music.